kitchenmagic/style-guide/README.md

     }
 }
 ```

-THIS IS MY NOTE:
+### Exporting for Hubspot Modules

-How to use media queries.
+Hubspot module CSS

 ## Rules

-1. Must use variables for all fonts and colors.
+1. Must use variables for all *fonts* and *colors*.
-2. All font sizes must be in REM:
+2. All font sizes must be in REM values, not pixels.

 ## Contributing